The Siren in Greek Mythology and Modern Times

 Although the original tales consisted of Sirens being ladybirds of sorts, today's image of the Sirens have changed quite a bit.
 Sirens are depicted as mere mermaids in modern times.
 Although mermaids have very similar characteristics as Sirens what with the seductive qualities and musical ability to enchant the strongest of men, they do not share the same form of body.

-This mermaid-type of Siren makes an appearance in one of the Harry Potter books and the movie...although, the Sirens that debut in the movie are nothing like one would expect.
+This mermaid-type of Siren makes an appearance in one of the Harry Potter books and the movie.
+Although, the Sirens that debut in the movie are nothing like one would expect.
 The Harry Potter Sirens are scaly and downright hideous!
-I have one of the movie's pictures of the Sirens posted to the right.
 This break in the traditional beauty of the Sirens is almost blasphemous.
 Maybe these sirens are the sea-sisters or cousins of the original Sirens?
 Maybe they are the same Sirens that were punished by Demeter, but later endured more punishment by Demeter?
-I prefer the sexier and illustriously gorgeous image of Odysseus' Sirens compared to this horrific fishy version.

 If you ever have a chance to read Homer's Odyssey, it is a great and classic read with intriguing illustrations of the Sirens.
 Or if you do not have the time to read this epic story, check out the movie Oh Brother Where Art Thou.
 George Clooney is the star of this Depression-era flick that is a loose take on Homer's Odyssey.
-The Sirens mentioned in Homer's tale make an appearance in this movie...and the Sirens' singing is almost breathtaking...although they have a very country-American vibe.
-Check out the clip with these Sirens below.
+The Sirens mentioned in Homer's tale make an appearance in this movie, and the Sirens' singing is breathtakingly beautiful.